Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 The Nature Conservancy

-Kyle is working with The Nature Conservancy, North America Natural Climate Solutions Team.
-He will complete a regional land use planning policy analysis for a group of Western States that are part of the US Climate Alliance (Oregon, Washington, California, New Mexico, Nevada, Montana, Colorado).
+Kyle worked with The Nature Conservancy, North America Natural Climate Solutions Team.
+He completed a regional land use planning policy analysis for a group of Western States that are part of the US Climate Alliance (Oregon, Washington, California, New Mexico, Nevada, Montana, Colorado).
 Read more…

 Assessing Climate Change Impacts to Waterways Near National Parks in the West